tanvincible/GitX/blogs/Week-2.md

-# Week 2: Exploring Git Internals
+# Week 2: Exploring Git Internals and Merkle Tree

 In the second week of developing GitX, we delved into the internals of Git and gained a deeper understanding of its underlying structure and components.
 This knowledge will be crucial in building a lightweight version control system that aligns with Git's principles.